Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: State Dependence in Consumer Brand Choice

 \subsection{Estimation}

-To illustrate our method using a short panel, we split the purchasing histories in the original sample into subs-histories of length $T$, where $T$ is small.
-We present results for $T=6$ and $T=8$.

-Table 5 presents our Fixed Effect estimates of the \textit{brand habit} parameters $\beta_{jj}$.
-We use the Conditional Maximum Likelihood estimator described in section \ref{Section - Identification slopes}.
-Standard errors are obtained using a bootstrap method that resamples the $996$ purchasing histories in the original dataset.\footnote{Using the original sample of 996 purchasing histories, we resample independently and with replacement 996 histories.
+To illustrate our method using a short panel, we split the purchasing histories in the original sample into subs histories of length $T$, for $T=6$ and $T=8$.
+Table \ref{table_5} presents our Fixed Effect estimates of the \textit{brand habit} parameters $\beta_{jj}$.
+We use the Conditional Maximum Likelihood estimator.
+We obtain standard errors using a bootstrap method that resamples the $996$ purchasing histories in the original dataset.\footnote{Using the original sample of 996 purchasing histories, we resample independently and with replacement 996 histories.
 Then, we generate all the possible sub-histories of length $T$ from these histories.
-We also obtained asymptotic standard errors, Bootstrap standard errors are only a bit larger (at the second or third significant digit) than the asymptotic ones.} Parameter estimates with $T=6$ and $T=8$ are very similar.
-They are significantly greater than zero at 5\% significance level, showing evidence of state dependence in brand choice.
-The magnitude of the parameter estimate is not monotonically related to the brand's market share, or to the degree of brand choice persistence shown in Table 4.
+We also obtained asymptotic standard errors.
+Bootstrap standard errors are a bit larger (at the second or third significant digit) than the asymptotic ones.} Parameter estimates with $T=6$ and $T=8$ are very similar.
+They are significantly greater than zero at a 5\% significance level, showing evidence of state dependence on brand choice.
+The magnitude of the parameter estimate is not monotonically related to the brand's market share or the degree of brand choice persistence shown in Table \ref{table_4}.
 However, we need to take into account that a larger value of $\beta_{jj}$ does not imply a larger degree of state dependence as measured by the Average Transition Probabilities or by $ATE_{jj}$.

-Table 6 presents Fixed Effect estimates of average transition probabilities (ATPs), and provides a decomposition of brand choice persistence into the contributions of state dependence and unobserved heterogeneity.
-The estimation of the ATPs $\Pi_{jj}$ is based on equation \ref{eq:iden_PI_jj} in Proposition \ref{iden_average_trans}.
-In this equation, we plug-in the CML estimates of $\beta_{jj}$ parameters and frequency estimates of probabilities of choice histories.
-Standard errors are obtained using a bootstrap method.
+Table \ref{table_6} presents Fixed Effect estimates of ATPs and a decomposition of brand choice persistence into the contributions of state dependence and unobserved heterogeneity.
+The estimation of the ATPs $\Pi_{jj}$ is based on equation \eqref{eq:iden_PI_jj} in Proposition \ref{new_prop_7_mnl}.
+We plug the CML estimates of $\beta_{jj}$ parameters and frequency estimates of probabilities of choice histories in this equation and obtain standard errors using a bootstrap method.